If your question isn't answered below, please contact us at email@example.com.

 - Maintain political impartiality on issues when representing UNICEF.

-- Read, understand, and abide by our volunteer policies and procedures.
+- Read, understand, and abide by the national grass roots volunteer policies and procedures.

-- Contribute time from your schedule each month to UNICEF-related activities (volunteers average between 5 and 10 hours each month, depending on the activity and time of year).
+- Contribute time from your schedule each month to UNICEF-related activities.

 What are the benefits of volunteering with UNICEF?